 - Thyroid (base of big toe) balances metabolism

 - Chest/lungs (ball of foot) calms breathing

 - Solar plexus/diaphragm (under ball of foot in the center) encourages profound relaxation and peacefulness

 If you have other particular areas of your body that are stressed, you can press the corresponding reflex area or point.

 3. Apply the relaxation techniques again, and finish with another thumb press on the solar plexus point on both feet.

-4. End with "breeze strokes” — lightly running your fingertips down the tops, bottoms and sides of each foot in a feathery motion, barely touching the skin.
+4. End with "breeze strokes."
+Lightly run your fingertips down the tops, bottoms, and sides of each foot in a feathery motion, barely touching the skin.
 Repeat this several times.
 It is very soothing to the nerves.

-Your bedtime ritual can include a nurturing exchange of reflexology mini-sessions with your partner.
+Your bedtime ritual can include a nurturing exchange of reflexology mini-session with your partner.
 You can even use these same techniques to help your child go to sleep more easily.
 Sweet dreams!